-228.Under the \\\\\\ system the number of choices in the market is directly related to government involvement in markets.

-- A. capitalist

-- B. socialist

-- C. communist

-- D. mixed economy

-229. There are some restrictions on freedom of assembly and freedom of speech under a \\\\\ system.

-- A. capitalist

-- B. socialist

-- C. mixed economy

-- D. communist

-230.Brain drain has occurred in many socialistic nations because:

-- A. Socialism encourages an unequal distribution of income, leaving many without medical and social services. - B. The government does little to protect the natural environment. - C. Workers tend to have to work longer hours and receive fewer benefits under socialism. - D. Tax rates on well-respected professionals such as doctors tend to be very high. - 231.
-Communism is an economic system in which: - A. The government and private citizens own equal shares of the economic resources. - B. Almost all of the productive resources are owned by private businesses. - C. The government makes almost all of the major economic decisions. - D. Individual consumers make all economic decisions.
+227.Under the system the number of choices in the market is directly related to government involvement in markets.
+A. capitalist B. socialist C. communist D. mixed econo omy restrictions on freedom of assembly and freedom of speech under a system.
+A. capitalist B. socialist C. mixed econo my D. communist 229.Brain drain has occurred in many socialistic nations because: A. socialism end courages an unequal distribution of income, leaving many without medical and B. the governm ent does little to protect the natural environment.
+9 to have to work longer hours and receive fewer benefits under socialism. well-respected professionals such as doctors tend to be very high.
+230.Communism is an economic system in which: A. the governm ent and private citizens own equal shares of the economic resources.
+B. almost all of the productive resources are owned by private businesses.
+C. the governm ent makes almost all of the major economic decisions.
+D. individual co nsumers make all economic decisions.

-232.In recent years, countries with communist economic and political systems have:

-- A. Enjoyed periods of great prosperity. - B. Experienced severe economic depression. - C. Placed even more importance on individual ownership of businesses. - D. Grown very slowly, but have avoided the severe problems that have plagued some capitalist economies in Asia and Europe.

-- 233. The economic and political system in which the government owns almost all the major factors of production is called:
+231. In recent years, countries with communist economic and political systems have: A. enjoyed periods of great prosperity.
+B. experienced severe economic depression.
+C. placed even more importance on individual ownership of businesses.
+D. grown very slowly, but have avoided the severe problems that have plagued some capitalist economies in Asia and Europe.
+232.The economic and political system in which the government owns almost all the major factors of production is called: A. communism.
+B. capitalism.
+C. ethnocentrism.
+D. socialism.
+233.Communist values are disappearing because: A. people in communist nations are tired of the strong religious teachings of the system.B. communist businesses have grown too quickly and they cannot keep up with demand.C. communist leaders are all militaristic.D. shortages abound due to the fact that the government cannot rely on good information.

-- A. Communism.

-- B. Capitalism.

-- C. Ethnocentrism.

-- D. Socialism.

-234.Communist values are disappearing because:

-- A. People in communist nations are tired of the strong religious teachings of the system. - B. Communist businesses have grown too quickly and they cannot keep up with demand. - C. Communist leaders are all militaristic. - D. Shortages abound due to the fact that the government cannot rely on good information. - 235.Which of the following statements provides the most accurate comparison of socialism and communism? - A. Under socialism, the government owns most businesses, while under communism the church owns most businesses. - B. Both socialism and communism want to achieve a more equal distribution of income and wealth, but under communism, the government takes more control over people's lives. - C. Socialism strives for an equal distribution of income but communism wants income to go primarily to those who own and operate private businesses. - D. Communism believes that the government should always strive to balance its budget, while socialism accepts deficit spending as the price of achieving true equality.

-236. Which of the following people would tend to favor a socialist economy?

-- A. John wants to live in a country with low marginal tax rates. - B. Robin wants to live in a country that encourages rapid economic growth. - C. Liz wants to live in a country with limited government regulation. - D. Fred prefers to live in a country that promotes social equality.

-237. Which of the following people would tend to favor a communist economy?

-- A. John wants to live in a country with low marginal tax rates. - B. Robin wants to live in a country that encourages rapid economic growth. - C. Liz wants to live in a country where the government makes almost all of the economic decisions. - D. Fred prefers to live in a country with limited government regulation.
+- 234. Which of the following statements provides the most accurate comparison of socialism and communism? - A. Under socialism, the government owns most businesses, while under communism the church owns most businesses. - B. Both socialism and communism want to achieve a more equal distribution of income and wealth, but under communism, the government takes more control over people's lives. - C. Socialism strives for an equal distribution of income but communism wants income to go primarily to those who own and operate private businesses. - D. Communism believes that the government should always strive to balance its budget, while socialism accepts deficit spending as the price of achieving true equality. - 235.
+Which of the following people would tend to favor a socialist economy? - A. John wants to live in a country with low marginal tax rates. - B. Robin wants to live in a country that encourages rapid economic growth. - C. Liz wants to live in a country with limited government regulation. - D. Fred prefers to live in a country that promotes social equality. - 236.
+Which of the following people would tend to favor a communist economy? - A. John wants to live in a country with low marginal tax rates. - B. Robin wants to live in a country that encourages rapid economic growth. - C. Liz wants to live in a country where the government makes almost all of the economic decisions. - D. Fred prefers to live in a country with limited government regulation.